-- Plants and Mulch.
 Trim back any tree branches or shrubbery that touch your home.
 This helps to eliminate "bridges" that pests can use to easily reach your house and find their way in.
 Likewise, mulch in garden beds can provide ideal shelter for pests.
-Instead of using these in areas that touch your foundation, place less pest-attractive ground cover, such as rock or stone.
+So instead of using mulch in areas that touch your foundation, place less pest-attractive ground cover, such as rocks.

-- Doors and Windows.
-Because pests can wiggle through tiny cracks and gaps, inspect and repair any warped or broken doors and windows, and those that simply don't fit well; repair rips or tears in screens.
-Use screen mesh size of at least 200 holes per square inch; these are generally available at home and hardware stores.
+Pests can wiggle through tiny cracks and gaps, so you should regularly inspect and repair any warped or broken doors and windows, as well as those that simply don't fit well.
+Also, promptly repair any rips or tears in screens.
+Use screen mesh sizes with at least 200 holes per square inch; these are commonly available at home and hardware stores.

 Doors and windows aren't the only places that can have tiny openings.
-Routinely inspect the entire exterior of your home for other cracks, crevices and gaps through which pests could enter.
-Check for foundation cracks, loose siding, missing roof shingles, and gaps around incoming utility lines, including pipes, electric and cable wiring.
-Seal any openings with copper mesh, coarse steel wool, sheet metal or mortar.
-Expanding caulk is not as good to use, because many pests can chew through it.
+Routinely inspect the entire exterior of your home for other cracks, crevices, and gaps through which pests could enter.
+Check for foundation cracks, loose siding, missing roof shingles, and gaps around utility lines, including pipes, electric wiring, and cable wiring.
+Seal any openings with copper mesh, coarse steel wool, sheet metal, or mortar.
+Expanding caulk is not ideal to use because many pests can chew through it.

-- Lights.
-To reduce flying insects around doors and windows, replace standard mercury vapor lights with high pressure sodium vapor or halogen lights.
-Bulbs that have pink, yellow or orange tints will be least attractive to the insects.
+To reduce flying insects around doors and windows, replace standard mercury vapor lights with high-pressure sodium vapor or halogen lights.
+Bulbs that have pink, yellow, or orange tints will be least attractive to the insects.
 You also might want to change the location of your light if possible.
-While it is common to place lights on exterior walls near doors, it is better to place the light farther away from your house on a pole.
+While it is common to place lights on exterior walls near doors, it is better to position the light farther away from your house on a pole.
 This will keep most of the insects by the pole and not your house.
 Just make sure the light still reaches the door to keep it illuminated for safety purposes.

-Sink and floor drains often accumulate gunk and debris which can attract pests and provide an ideal breeding site, especially for small flies.
+Sink and floor drains often accumulate gunk and debris.
+This can attract pests and provide an ideal breeding site, especially for small flies.
 So make sure to regularly inspect and clean all the drains in your home, including those in the laundry room and basement.
 Baking soda and vinegar make an excellent homemade drain cleaner, providing foaming action that flushes out clogs.